Military

 The Saab 340 executive aircraft has proven to be as dependable and economically attractive as it is with the airlines of today.
 Whether used for charter contracts to favorite vacation destinations or in the private sector as a means of bypassing the world’s busier airports and delays associated with them, Saab’s quality of reliable service and its high level of customer support provides the basis for successful operations in the future.
 In both the passenger and cargo operations, by late 2008 the Saab 340 maintained a leading position in the 30-seat market with nearly 40 Saab 340A models used as cargo aircraft.
 The Saab 340 fleet had passed the 13 million flight hour mark with 414 aircraft flying with 60 operators in 31 countries.

 In November 2007, Saab Aircraft Leasing [SAL] was awarded a contract by the Argentine Air Force for the supply of Saab 340B aircraft beginning in 2008.
 The Saab 340B will be their new medium transport aircraft and will provide scheduled air service to small remote communities in Patagonia where air service by commercial airlines is not economically viable.
 The Saab 340B will replace the Fokker F27s which have been used by the Argentine Air Force for the remote community service for over 30 years.
 For SAL gaining this contract was an important event, as it reinforces our strategy to expand our market into the government arena.
-In recent years we have supplied aircraft to the Japanese Coast Guard as well as the Swedish Air Force.
+In recent years Saab has supplied aircraft to the Japanese Coast Guard as well as the Swedish Air Force.

 Saab Aircraft Leasing, in cooperation with Saab Aerotech, won an approximately $34 million USD contract from the Argentine Air Force to buy four Saab 340Bs.
 The total budget for the aircraft and logistic support package will be spread over five years with the aircraft deliveries scheduled during 2008 and 2009.
 The deal is the culmination of a four-year process to select a new middle-size transport aircraft for the Argentine Air Force.
 The Saab 340Bs will be used to serve remote areas in the Patagonia region in southern Argentina, replacing old Fokker F27s.
 The Argentine Air Force ran an international RFP process in order to select the best package of aircraft and support services.
-Saab Aircraft Leasing was declared winner of this process and the two parties formalized a final agreement that includes four completely overhauled Saab 340B aircraft, together with a complete logistic package of spares, manuals, tools, ground support equipment, training of pilots and mechanics, Saab on-location technical support as well as a “Parts Exchange Program”on the rotables, including propeller and landing gear.
+Saab Aircraft Leasing was declared winner of this process and the two parties formalized a final agreement that includes four completely overhauled Saab 340B aircraft, together with a complete logistic package of spares, manuals, tools, ground support equipment, training of pilots and mechanics, Saab on-location technical support as well as a "Parts Exchange Program" on the rotables, including propeller and landing gear.

-| More
+|